 Learn More About Closed Captions

-Get more information about adding closed captions to movies and other video content in our resource library.
+Get more information about adding closed captions to movies and other video content in our resource library, or check out our post on transcripts for movies.
 We provide guides to create your own closed captions or how to turn on closed captioning on your favorite devices.